ConnorScott-Ox/Professional-Profile/content/employment/experience.md

   date_end = "2013-08-01"
   description = """ Laboratory support for the Neuropathology and Ocular Pathology Department
 * Generic laboratory support.
-* Assisting in CNS Dissection.
+* Assisting in human CNS Dissection.
-* Maintaining Stocks and preparing buffers/dyes.
+* Maintaining stocks and preparing buffers/dyes.
 * Daily communication with coroners and healthcare professionals.
 """